apache/cloudstack-docs-install/source/hypervisor_installation.rst

    Add the domain user to the following groups on the Hyper-V host:
    Hyper-V Administrators and Local Administrators.

-#.

-   After installation, perform the following configuration tasks, which are described in the next few sections.

-Required

-Optional

-`Section 8.3.4, “Installing the CloudStack Agent on a Hyper-V Host” <#hyperv-agent-install>`__

-`Section 8.3.6, “Storage Preparation for Hyper-V (Optional)” <#hyperv-install-storage>`__

-`Section 8.3.5, “Physical Network Configuration for Hyper-V” <#hyperv-install-network>`__

 Installing the CloudStack Agent on a Hyper-V Host
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~